Glazed Ham (Oven and Crock Pot Friendly!)

 Instructions

 - Make room for the roasting pan in the oven, you may need to move a rack down one notch.
-Preheat oven to 275 degrees.
+Preheat oven to 275° F.

 - Pour the pineapple juice on the bottom of the roasting pan and place a roasting rack on top.

-- Cover the pan loosely with foil, making sure to seal the edges around the pan.
-Bake for 15 minutes per pound of ham.
-(8 pounds = 2 hours.)
+- Cover the ham loosely with foil, making sure to seal the edges around the pan.
+Bake for 15 minutes per pound.

-- Combine the glaze ingredients while the ham bakes and set it aside.
+- Combine the sugar glaze ingredients while the ham bakes.

 - Remove the ham from the oven.
-Take the foil and place it on a heat-safe surface.
+Take the foil and place it clean-side-down.
 Place the rack with the ham on top of the foil.
-Sprinkle half of the sugar glaze mixture over the top of the ham.
+Sprinkle ¼ cup of the sugar mixture over the the ham.

 - Place the rack with the ham back in the roasting pan.